Multi-View Projection for Unsupervised Domain Adaptation in 3D Semantic Segmentation: Method

-We propose to optimize the view generation by choosing relevant camera poses.
-In the base method, the camera poses are all placed at a road user's perspective to match training data.
-We keep this category and add 3 new categories of camera poses.
-All 4 types of camera pose are obtained based on the original Lidar sensor poses, which are already describing the trajectory of the ego vehicle along the scene.
-An illustration of the 4 types of camera pose is shown in Figure \ref{img:overview} in the VGO module (red), and we describe them below: \begin{itemize}
+After experimentation, we retain 4 types of camera poses based on the original Lidar sensor poses, which are already describing the trajectory of the ego vehicle along the scene.
+An illustration of the 4 types of camera pose is shown in Fig.~\ref{fig:PC2D_generation}, in the VCP module, and we describe them below: \begin{itemize}

-\item \textbf{car\_view}: The camera is placed at a road user's perspective, i.e. at the approximate height of a car, and looks around (random yaw can be applied).
-Can be useful to maintain compatibility of the model with potential additional camera images data. \item \textbf{conic\_view}: The camera is placed on the basis of a large imaginary cone pointing downwards, with the apex at the Lidar sensor position.
+\item \textbf{carView}: The camera is placed at a road user's perspective, i.e. at the approximate height of a car (random yaw can be applied). \item \textbf{conicView}: The camera is placed on the basis of a large imaginary cone pointing downwards, with the apex at the Lidar sensor position.
 The camera points to the apex of the cone.
-This corresponds to a `drone' or `lamp post' view of the scene, and is also the closest to the views that a human annotator would typically use to annotate a scene, as it gives a large field of view and a `natural' perspective of the scene. \item \textbf{top\_view}: The camera is placed directly above the Lidar position, looking downwards, with variable height and roll.
-This corresponds to the usual `bird's eye view' of the scene. \item \textbf{bottom\_view}: The camera is placed directly below the Lidar position, looking upwards.
-This is the opposite of the top view.
-It may appear counter-intuitive, but seeing Lidar scenes from below allows to clearly see the colors of the flat surfaces of the ground without occlusions from the objects above and less noise. \end{itemize} We experiment with the number of camera poses per scene and the channel configuration, and retain as best configuration to use all 4 types of camera poses, with 200 camera poses per type, per scene, thus 800 total views per scene.
-We call this configuration \textit{`car\_conic\_top\_bottom'}.
-A scene is on the order of $\sim$100--300m across.
-Using more views seems not to improve the performance, and using fewer views leads to a drop.
+This corresponds to a `drone' or `lamp post' view of the scene, and is also the closest to the views that human annotators would typically use to annotate a scene. \item \textbf{topView}: The camera is placed directly above the Lidar position, looking downwards, with variable height and roll.
+This corresponds to the usual `bird's eye view' (BEV) of the scene. \item \textbf{bottomView}: The camera is placed under the scene, looking upwards.
+This is the opposite of a BEV.
+Rendering Lidar point clouds from below allows to clearly see the colors of the flat surfaces of the ground without occlusions from the objects above. \end{itemize}